Andrew-Max/Andrew-Max.github.io/adventure/_posts/2017-03-05-cuenca-vilcabamba.markdown

   <p>Riobamba has a huge beautiful volcano outside of it, Chimborazo, which I was going to visit in the morning but it was so cloudy that I literally could not see it at all so I ended up packing up and heading out early to Cuenca for another very wet, very cold, 4 hour ride. </p>

+  <p>During the drive I went through a bunch of small mountain towns and passed several processions of indigenous people celebrating carneval, wearing masks, and dancing in the street.
+The other much less cool way carneval is celebrated is by pouring water on peoples heads and throwing brightly colored chalk bombs at people.
+Luckily I didn't get chalk bombed but i did get sprayed with hoses a couple times that day which really sucked while on a long motorcycle ride...</p>

   <h3>Cuenca</h3>
   <p>Cuenca is the entire reason I am on this trip.
 When I was originally thinking about travelling, I would sit around on Google Maps for hours and drop the street view pin on different roads and cities.
 When I saw how beautiful Cuenca was I decided I needed to go there but it's really just out in the middle of nowhere.
 I was thinking about how I could realistically get there and I realized that if I had the bike, I'd have the freedom to go pretty much anywhere I wanted.
 From there it was just finding other cool towns and things I wanted to see and connecting the dots</p>